sebymusundi/simple_RNA-seq/README.md

 1. Quality control carried out using FASTQC
 2. Building and mapping an index using Hisat2
 3. Sorting and indexing the SAM file using samtools
-4. Read quantification utilIzing the R Rsubread package from a docker container
+4. Read quantification utilIzing the R Rsubread package.